Prince Harry, Meghan visit queen in surprise stop at Windsor - NewsBreak

 LONDON (AP) — Prince Harry and his wife Meghan visited Queen Elizabeth II at Windsor Castle this week during their first joint visit to the U.K. since they gave up formal royal roles and moved to the U.S. more than two years ago.

 The couple’s office says they visited the 95-year-old queen, Harry’s grandmother, Thursday on their way to the Netherlands to attend the Invictus Games.
-Harry is a founder and patron of the international sports competition for wounded military veterans.7 arrested after DC robberies, stolen dogs
+Harry is a founder and patron of the international sports competition for wounded military veterans.

 Harry and Meghan stepped down as senior working royals and moved to North America in 2020, citing the unbearable pressure of their roles and racist attitudes of the British media.